ddella/Debian11-K8s/Prometheus/prometheus.md

 EOF
 ```

-Create the PV and PVC, for the server portion, to your cluster by running the command:
+Create the PV and PVC, for the server portion, on your cluster by running the command:
 ```sh
 kubectl create -f prom-srv-pv-pvc.yaml
 ```